jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

 > We actually use a source generator to do most of the heavy lifting of writing the code that produces the minimal API definitions, given a strongly typed declarative syntax of our own.
 Which makes your job much easier and less error-prone.

+Furthermore, we are designing using the [REPR design pattern](https://deviq.com/design-patterns/repr-design-pattern).

 ### The general approach

 The general approach to building a new API is to start "outside-in", that is start from the design of the API and work inwards from there to the implementation details.

 > Building a new API requires all the layers of the subdomain in place before you start (or create them as you go).
 You will need a project for each layer (Infrastructure, Application and Domain), and projects containing all the relevant tests.

-We strongly recommend that before you start, you have an idea of an API to build, and that it is not based upon a CRUD data-model, and it considers the entire lifecycle of a RES "resource".
+We strongly recommend that before you start, you have some idea of the contract of an API to build and that it is not based upon a CRUD data-model, and it considers the entire lifecycle of a REST "resource".

 A simple psuedo-description like: